DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning

 Diffusion models (DMs) have shown a remarkable ability to capture high-dimensional, multi-modal distributions and generate high-quality samples, such as images~\cite{ho_denoising_2020,rombach2022high}, drug discovery~\cite{xu2023geometric}, and motion generation~\cite{tevet2022human}.
 Researchers find that such an ability also serves well in solving decision-making problems~\cite{zhu2023diffusion}.
 For instance, using DMs as policy functions to generate single-step actions~\cite{chi2023diffusion}, as planners to generate trajectories guided by rewards or Q-functions~\cite{janner2022planning,zhu2023madiff}, or as data synthesizers to learn the data distribution of the dataset and augment the dataset with more behavior data~\cite{he2024diffusion,lu2024synthetic}.
 Both diffusion planners and data synthesizers use DMs to generate long-horizon trajectories.
 However, they choose to directly sample from the trajectory space, resulting DMs a combination of dynamics models and policies, i.e., a policy (the dataset average policy or a high-rewarded policy) is embedded in the generated sequences.
 Thus, none of those DMs can serve as a dynamics model and generate trajectories for arbitrary policies.

-We found that the ability to generate long-horizon rollouts is quite helpful in improving offline RL solutions.
-We build a motivating example where a TD3BC~\cite{fujimoto2021minimalist} agent is trained on an offline dataset with gradually augmenting on-policy data or dataset behavior data during learning, compared with no augmentation.
-Results in \fig{fig:data-type} reveal that \textit{augmenting on-policy data is better than behavior data}.
-We further compare augmenting on-policy rollouts with different lengths, and the results plotted in \fig{fig:rollout-len} indicate that \textit{augmenting long-horizon on-policy rollouts is better than shorter-horizon on-policy rollouts}.
+In a preliminary study, we find that the ability to generate long-horizon rollouts can be much helpful in improving offline RL solutions.
+Specifically, we build a motivating example where a TD3BC~\cite{fujimoto2021minimalist} agent is trained on an offline dataset with gradually augmenting on-policy data or dataset behavior data during learning, compared with no augmentation.
+Results in \cref{fig:data-type} reveal that \textit{augmenting on-policy data is better than behavior data}.
+We further compare augmenting on-policy rollouts with different lengths, and the results plotted in \cref{fig:rollout-len} indicate that \textit{augmenting long-horizon on-policy rollouts is better than shorter-horizon on-policy rollouts}.